Plumbers directory

 If you have any doubts ask elsewhere for a second opinion.
 Never forget you are in charge.
 The tradesperson is working for you and don't loose sight of this.

 If your installation involves gas ensure your installer is qualified to do the job.
 This can be checked by asking the individual for their Gas Safe registration number.
 Do not accept excuses like....
 "I used to be registered but it became too expensive" or "I have years of experience in the industry and that's just a way for them to make money".
 Gas fitters must be registered.
 It is a criminal offense for an unqualified person to work on gas.
 Allowing them to do so could invalidate your home insurance and potentially kill you and others.
-Do do it!
+Always check!

 Unqualified fitters with all the excuses why they don't need registration or qualification are a serious danger.
 Do not be convinced otherwise.
 It is The Law.